EstherSlabbert/app_deployment/README.md

 ### Setting up an Nginx reverse proxy

 1. Install Nginx.
+Using the following commands:`sudo apt-get update` and then `sudo apt-get install nginx`.
 2. Configure Nginx.
-The default Nginx configuration file is located at /etc/nginx/nginx.conf.
+The default Nginx configuration file is located at `/etc/nginx/nginx.conf`.
 You will need to modify it to define your reverse proxy configuration.

 ```
 server {